-(f) to establish the responsibility of the members of the management body to inform other members of and abstain from voting on any matter where a member has or may have a conflict of interest or where the member's objectivity or ability to properly fulfil his or her duties to the issuer of asset-referenced tokens may be otherwise compromised;
+(f) to establish the responsibility of the members of the management body to inform other members of and abstain from voting on any matter where a member has or may have a conflict of interest or where the member's objectivity or ability to properly fulfil their duties to the issuer of asset-referenced tokens may be otherwise compromised;

-(g) to prevent members of the management body from holding directorships in competing issuers outside of the same group;
+(g) to prevent members of the management body from holding directorships in competing issuers outside of the same group.

-The policies and procedures listed in this paragraph shall cover the management and investment of the reserve of assets referred to in Article 36 of Regulation (EU) 2023/1114.
+6.The policies and procedures listed in paragraph 5 shall cover also the management and investment of the reserve of assets referred to in Article 36 of Regulation (EU) 2023/1114.

-6. The policies and procedures referred to in paragraph 3, point (b), shall ensure with reasonable confidence that risks of damage to holders of asset-referenced tokens or the issuer of asset-referenced tokens' interests will be prevented or appropriately mitigated.
+7. The policies and procedures referred to in paragraph 3, point (b), shall ensure with reasonable confidence that risks of damage to holders of asset-referenced tokens or the issuer of asset-referenced tokens' interests will be prevented or appropriately mitigated.